Ragnarokkr/chrome-i18n/README.md

 **./dictionary.json**.
 The only supported file format is **JSON**.
 Not well-formed JSON files will be ignored.

 ### Defining a project

-Currently are supported three different ways in defining a project:
+Currently are supported three different modes in defining a project:

 Mode | Description
 ---|---